Scienza/Schroedinger/PLAN.md

 ### Project

-The project aim to automatize the definition of basis, which is one of the most important, but overlooked part of any quantum mechanical calculation.
-The reason why physicist grudge to explore different bases for their calculations is because of the heavy handed calculations (either analytical or computational) involved.
-Very often the market is full of a fauna of codes, with the only difference being the definition of the basis and related solver.
+The project aim to automatize the definition of basis, which is one of the most important parts (but most often overlooked) of any quantum mechanical calculation.
+The reason why physicist grudge to explore different bases for their calculations is because of the heavy handed calculations involved (either analytical and/or computational).
+Very often the market is populated with a zoo of codes, with the only difference being the definition of the basis and related solver.

 The quantum mechanical wavefunctions live in an Hilbert space, that is a complex vector field of arbitrary dimension with the definition of inner product.
 The Hilbert space is described by a (complete) basis, that is a set of vectors.
 A familiar example of a basis is the cartesian set, made by the unitary vectors corresponding to the perpendicular directions that defines the coordinates (usually in 2 or 3 Dimensions denoted with x,y,z).